mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

 $ git add .
 $ git commit -m "commit 9"

+# check status #
+$ git status
+	# On branch master
+	# Your branch is ahead of 'origin/master' by 3 commits.
+	#  	(use "git push" to publish your local commits)
+	# nothing to commit, working tree clean

 # rebase - pick and squash #
 $ git rebase -i
 ```